Harnessing Novel Micropeptides in Cardiomyocytes to promote Cardiac Regeneration

 High-Risk, High-Gain Strategy

-In a high-risk, high-gain part of the project, we will develop a novel approach for gene therapy that enables time-controlled, cardiomyocyte-specific expression of a combination of micropeptides normally expressed by embryonic cardiomyocytes.
+In a high-risk, high-gain part of the project, we will develop a novel approach for gene therapy.
+This will enable time-controlled, cardiomyocyte-specific expression of a combination of micropeptides normally expressed by embryonic cardiomyocytes.
 We will assess if this strategy successfully promotes regeneration of the adult heart post-injury.

 Conclusion